GTK-lab/chipseq/_episodes/04-annotation.md

 1. Select your genome assembly --- Select by clade, genome and assembly

 2. Select your interested dataset --- Select by Group, track and table
-> ## Remember
-> Please remember to click table schema to see whether the table you select contains the information that you want.
-Different tables from different resources may have different format of information.
->
-{: .callout}

 3. Select suitable filter to your table --- Select by region, identifiers and filters.